awell-health/awell-extensions/extensions/elation/README.md

+---
+title: Elation Sign
+description: Elation is a cloud-based health record system designed for healthcare providers, clinics, and medical practices.
+---
 # Elation

 Elation is a cloud-based health record system designed for healthcare providers, clinics, and medical practices.
 It offers a range of features including patient scheduling, charting, e-prescribing, billing, and telemedicine.
 Overall, Elation is designed to streamline the workflow of medical practices, improve patient care, and increase efficiency.